gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

         sleep(200)

 | The code below checks if the A-button is pressed and displays "A" if it is.
-| A short sleep pauses the code between presses.
+| A short sleep pauses the code between checks by the if-line.

 .. code-block:: python